Health and Social Care

 The employer, training provider and apprentice will agree when you are ready to undertake your independent end-point assessment which will assess the skills, knowledge and behaviours required for this role.

 What could I do after this course?

-You may choose to progress to a degree in Integrated Mental Health and Social Care or Health and Social Care Practice at University Centre Weston, or a higher level apprenticeship such as the Level 5 Leader in Care standard.
+You may choose to progress to a degree in Integrated Mental Health and Social Care or Health and Social Care Practice at University Centre Weston, or a higher-level apprenticeship such as the Level 5 Leader in Care.
 This would enable you to further your professional development and work towards a management role.

 There are no formal qualifications required.
-However, you will be assessed to ensure that you have the ability to achieve maths and English functional skills to a minimum of Level 2.
-You will also need to be in relevant employment but we can help you find this.
+However, you will be assessed to ensure that you can achieve English and maths functional skills to a minimum of Level 2.
+You will also need to be in relevant employment, but we can help you find this.